algorandfoundation/algokit-cli/docs/features/localnet.md

 }
 ```

-For more details about the `AlgoKit sandbox` command, please refer to the [AlgoKit CLI reference documentation](../cli/index.md#sandbox).
+For more details about the `AlgoKit localnet` command, please refer to the [AlgoKit CLI reference documentation](../cli/index.md#localnet).